zhehaowang/zhehao.me/tech-notes/a7ii/notes.md

 ### Focusing mode

 * Single-shot auto focus (AFS): once you focus (hold shoot half down), lock in focus even if you move the camera.
-Allows focus recompose.
+Allows focus recompose (most cameras auto focus best the centered object, you could use AF on that, then shift the camera so that the subject is in the thirds.
+Watch out if you have a very shallow DoF.
+You will be rotating the camera so with a shallow DoF this may cause your subject to be out of focus).
-* Continuous auto focus (AFC): as you move, refocus continuously.
+* Continuous auto focus (AFC): as the subject moves, refocus continuously.
 Not especially reliable.
 Can use for action.
+A lower f stop lens also makes it faster to autofocus moving subjects.
 * Dynamic manual focus (DMF): auto focus by default, but you can also grab the focus ring (lens) and focus manually.
 * Manual focus (MF): disable auto focus.
 Disable auto focus.
 Does nothing when shoot half down.

+Cameras autofocus by focusing farther and closer until they find maximum contrast.
+If you are attempting to focus on a solid color, the autofocus system won't be able to find any contrast, regardless of the amount of light you have.

 ### Focus area